Menu

 Your original creditor is not legally required to notify you when they sell your debt.
 Unless you follow up with your creditor about the debt and they tell you, you probably won’t know until the junk buyer tries to notify you or tries to collect.

 Be aware that junk debt buyers often do not get all the documentation they need to prove the debt.
+Consumers may face debt collection lawsuits and should request proper documentation to defend themselves.
 And if they can’t prove the debt, they can’t win in court if you dispute it.

 So be sure to send them a debt validation letter requesting the documentation that proves you owe the debt and they have the right to collect.